Brenda Gabe Leadership Award

 - Simone Pilens

-Winner of the 2015 Annual Brenda Gabe Leadership Award
+Winner of the 2015 Biennial Brenda Gabe Leadership Award

 [Photo: Colleen Furlanetto] Caption: Colleen smiling and holding her certificate.
 She is sitting in her wheelchair, and is wearing a bright red top, with a white ribbon to symbolise stopping violence against women.